tozny/e3db-php/README.md

 ## Registering a client

 Register an account with [InnoVault](https://inoovault.io) to get started.
-From the Admin Console you can create clients directly (and grab their credentials from the console).
+From the Admin Console you can create clients directly (and grab their credentials from the console) or create registration tokens to dynamically create clients with `Tozny\E3DB\Client::register()`.

 ## Loading configuration and creating a client